Thierryemry/walletapp/README.md

 ### Verification

-### Basic Auth is required on all endpoints
+Basic Auth is required on all endpoints.

-### Select Postman → Authorization → Basic Auth and enter your user information
+Select Postman → Authorization → Basic Auth and enter your user information.

 ### CUSTOMER authorities